riya-gupta28/riya-gupta28/README.md

-- 👋 Hi, I’m @Riya-Gupta
+-  Hi, I’m @Riya-Gupta
-- 👀 I’m interested in Wordpress Website Development
+-  I’m interested in Wordpress Website Development
-- 🌱 I’m currently Persuing my BTech degree in Computer Science and Engineering
+-  I’m currently Persuing my BTech degree in Computer Science and Engineering
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 riya-gupta28/riya-gupta28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.